DomatesGames/Python-Timer/README.md

 # Python-Timer
-(Note: This .py file is "tomato-timer".)
+(Note: This .py file is "tomato-timer".
+This repo for the tutorial, original in the my profile.)
 Timer in Python.
 My project "Tomato Timer" is here (see: tomato-timer).
 Well, how i write this?
 To wait for a second in the time module: